akshatbajaj09/akshat-bajaj-python/README.md

 - Learnt about new operators like \*\*, // and %.
 - Used maths functions like round() (displayed in code) and abs() (not displayed in code).
 - Also learnt about strings, their concatenation and type conversions.

+## Day 3

+- Learnt about Formatted strings.

+## Day 4

+- Learnt some commonly used string methods.
+- Learnt to reverse a string using string slicing.
+- Made a password checker that hides the characters of the password using asterisks.